 Sometimes traditional lending options like bank loans and lines of credit just don’t cut it for small businesses.
-If you’re looking for nontraditional cash sources because you don’t qualify for traditional funding, are debt averse, or simply want to boost your working capital, you have lots of options.
+Alternative lenders can provide nontraditional cash sources for those who don’t qualify for traditional financing, are debt averse, or simply seek to boost working capital.
 We’ll explore a few ways to get financing, plus sources of cash that you don’t have to pay back on this page.

 1. Angel Investors